samuel-book/samuel-1/_sources/pathway_sim/outline_scenarios.md

 # Testing of alternative what-if? scenarios

 This section describes experiments using the pathway simulation.
-Key componenents of each hospital's pathway may be changed, and the effect on thrombolysis use and clinical benefit estimated.
-Sceanrios tested are:
+Key components of each hospital's pathway may be changed, and the effect on thrombolysis use and clinical benefit estimated.
+Scenarios tested are:

 1. Base: Uses the hospitals' recorded pathway statistics in SSNAP (same as validation notebook).